Submissions

 You can see the latest universe by downloading the live.parquet file.

-The token universe is defined by the top 300 tokens by market cap, excluding:
+The token universe is defined by reviewing all tokens then we:

 When you submit a signal, you must include at least two columns: